TropinoneH/knowledge_base/skills/computer/git/reset.md

 # reset only one file

 use `git checkout <commit> <path/to/file>` to roll back the `<path/to/file>` to the state in `<commit>`(hash code of commit)

+# amend commit

+use `git commit --amend` to amend a change you just change. you can use `git commit --amend -m "..."` to commit some amend message, or just simply `git commit --amend --no-edit` without changing commit message, which will replace the incomplete commit.